trussworks/Engineering-Playbook/infra/aws/govcloud.md

 ### Creating Additional GovCloud Accounts

-To add more accounts to your GovCloud organization, you *cannot* simply use the Terraform `aws_organizations_account" resource.
+To add more accounts to your GovCloud organization, you *cannot* simply use the Terraform `aws_organizations_account` resource.
 Using credentials for the master account in your commercial AWS Organization, use the following AWS CLI command.
 This will create two accounts; a dummy account in the commercial AWS Organization and a new corresponding GovCloud